Information and tickets

 Accuracy and availability of information on train times/platforms

-Customers completing our Customer Satisfaction Survey scored ‘Information about your Journey at the Station’ at 6.9 out of 10 in Q3, and this score improved to 7.6 in Q4.
+Customers completing our Customer Satisfaction Survey scored ‘Information about your Journey at the Station’ at 65% in Q3 and 72% in Q4.

 Consistently good maintenance/excellent condition of trains